 Students use descriptive, narrative, expository, persuasive and poetic modes.

-- listen to or read a variety of genres to use as models for writing in different modes. - write to delight in the imagination.
+Students will listen to or read a variety of genres to use as models for writing in different modes.

 Students prepare, publish and/or present work appropriate to audience, purpose and task.